consbio/gis-metadata-parser/README.md

 Install with pip install git+https://github.com/consbio/gis-metadata-parser.git.

 #Usage#

-Parsers can be instantiated from files, XML strings or URLs:
+Parsers can be instantiated from files, XML strings or URLs.
+They can be converted from one standard to another as well.
 ```
 #!python
 from gis_metadata.metadata.fgdc_metadata_parser import FgdcParser
 from gis_metadata.metadata.iso_metadata_parser import IsoParser
 from gis_metadata.metadata.metadata_parser import get_metadata_parser

+# From file objects
+fgdc_from_file = FgdcParser(file(r'/path/to/metadata.xml'))
 iso_from_file = IsoParser(file(r'/path/to/metadata.xml'))
-fgdc_from_file = FgdcParser(file(r'/path/to/metadata.xml'))

 # Detect standard based on root element, metadata
 fgdc_from_string = FgdcParser(